Skip to content

 Do comparison tables affect page speed?

 Comparison plugins add JavaScript and CSS to your product pages.
-The impact is minimal for well-coded plugins like YITH Compare and CT Product Compare.
-Avoid plugins that load comparison scripts on every page rather than only on pages where comparison is active.
+The impact is minimal for well-coded plugins like YITH Compare and Compare Products for WooCommerce, especially when the plugin only loads its scripts on pages where comparison is actually active rather than sitewide.

 How do I get comparison table data from product attributes?